ruslansavchuk/kubernetes-the-hard-way/docs/01-container-runtime.md

 }
 ```

-In comparison to the runc, containerd is a service works like a service which can be called by someone to run container.
-It means that we need to run it, before we can start comminucate with it.
+In comparison to the runc, containerd is a service that works like a service that can be called by someone to run a container.
+It means that we need to run it before we can start communicating with it.

 We will configure containerd as a service.